oauthstuff/app2app-evolution/README.md

 ## Proposed Solution on Android

-After seeing so many possible solutions for Android you probably ask yourself what are the best techniques for Android.
-This section describes the best current practice solution for Android.
+After seeing so many possible solutions for Android, what are the best techniques for Android?
+This section describes the proposed best current practice solution for Android.
 It is divided into the redirection from the RP app to the IDP, the IDP app to the RP, and the IDP website to the RP.
 This solution will not use
 Android App Links, but instead set the package name of the apps explicitly to the Android Intent.